-Species-level nutrient and growth rate values must be combined with abundance or biomass data to understand nutrient flux and productivity at the scale of reef fish assemblages [16].
-We integrated growth rate, nutrients, and biomass to assess the contribution of fish trophic groups to three fishery services provided by coral reefs (standing biomass, biomass turnover, nutrient production).
+Species-level nutrient and growth rate values must be combined with abundance or biomass data to understand nutrient flux and productivity at the scale of reef fish assemblages [18].
+We integrated growth rate, nutrients, and biomass to assess the contribution of fish trophic groups to three fishery services provided by coral reefs (standing biomass, biomass turnover, and nutrient production).
 Fishery services were bottom-heavy at most reefs, but the relative contribution of trophic groups to fishery services also varied regionally, between Pacific (Fiji, Solomon Islands), Indian Ocean (Madagascar), and Caribbean (Belize) reefs.
-In Belize, for example, browsing herbivores hadhighest biomass, likely because macroalgae was present at all reefs (Fig. S5), suggesting that fishery services at macroalgae-dominated reefs are dominated by browser species.
+In Belize, for example, browsing herbivores had the highest biomass, likely because macroalgae was present at all reefs (Fig. S6), suggesting that fishery services at macroalgae-dominated reefs are dominated by browser species.
 Fiji had the most bottom-heavy trophic pyramids, suggesting that these reefs have particularly high benthic productivity, with both algal and coral regimes supporting high biomass turnover of herbivorous (scraping detritivore) species.
-These regional differences are likely linked to abiotic processes that constrain energy and nutrient flux through reef food webs (e.g. temperature, irradiance, upwelling) [12,15], disturbance history (e.g. fishing, thermal stress) [37], and intrinsic regional differences in community composition.
+These regional differences are likely linked to abiotic processes that constrain energy and nutrient flux through reef food webs (e.g. temperature, irradiance, upwelling) [11,14], disturbance history (e.g. fishing, thermal stress) [36], and intrinsic regional differences in community composition.
 Analyses that quantify abiotic influences on benthic and pelagic primary production, fishing intensity on different trophic groups, and energy flux through food webs are required to fully understand regional variability in coral reef trophic structure.
-Such assemblage-level analyses of rate-based ecosystem metrics (e.g. productivity) will help to inform understanding of general patterns in the structure and composition of food webs [38].
+Such assemblage-level analyses of rate-based ecosystem metrics (e.g. productivity) will help to inform understanding of general patterns in the structure and composition of food webs [37].

-Analyses of coral reef trophic structure have largely focused on biomass gradients [9,10,34], but here we also assessed links between benthic composition and the relative abundance of fish trophic groups.
+Analyses of coral reef trophic structure have largely focused on biomass gradients [8,9,33], but here we also assessed links between benthic composition and the relative abundance of fish trophic groups.
 Surveyed reefs supported a mix of coral, rubble, and algae-dominated habitats (Fig. S6), and bottom-heavy trophic pyramids were also prevalent in all of these benthic regimes.
 These sites have experienced recent disturbances to reef habitat, such as cyclones and coral bleaching, but these did not appear to substantially change trophic group contributions to fishery services.
 Such modelling of habitat drivers of fish trophic groups can provide information for adapting management to future reefscapes.
-For example, we found that shifts to rubble dominance increased the contribution of mobile invertivores to nutrient production, consistent with increases in goatfish (Mullidae) populations after coral declines [39].
+For example, we found that shifts to rubble dominance increased the contribution of mobile invertivores to nutrient production, consistent with increases in goatfish (Mullidae) populations after coral declines [38].
 Gears targeting these species could help maintain nutritious catches for people from fisheries after coral mortality events, but this should be informed by knowledge on which species groups are preferentially targeted by fishers, and thus likely to be consumed locally.
-In contrast, nutrient production from reef herbivores increased with coral and algal cover, adding further evidence that herbivores are likely to play a key role in supporting food security on both coral-dominated and degraded reefs [16,27,40].
+In contrast, nutrient production from reef herbivores increased with coral and algal cover, adding further evidence that herbivores are likely to play a key role in supporting food security on both coral-dominated and degraded reefs [15,26,39].